 Our non-employee directors are only entitled to certain formula stock option grants under the Omnibus Plan.
-We have described those grants under the caption "Board of Directors and Committees- How are directors compensated?"
-As discussed above under "Are you requesting approval of any amendments to the Omnibus Plan?", we are proposing changes to the maximum amount of the annual formula award that directors may receive.
+We have described those grants under the caption "Board of Directors and Committees- How were directors compensated in 2008?"

 How many shares of CBRL common stock may be issued under the Omnibus Plan?